California pipeline may have been hooked by ship's anchor

 Coast Guard Capt.
 Rebecca Ore said divers determined about 4,000 feet (1,219 meters) of the pipeline was “laterally displaced” by about 105 feet (32 meters).
 She did not say what might have caused it to move.

-In addition, the pipeline had a 13-inch (33-centimeters) gash in it, Ore said.
+In addition, the pipeline had a 13-inch (33-centimeter) gash in it, Ore said.

 The head of the company that operates the line said the pipe was displaced into “almost a semicircle."